Toxoplasma gondii

 • CNS: encephalitis, seizures, coma.

-• Multifocal lesions on contrast-enhanced brain CT or MRI, esp. of basal ganglia.
+• Multifocal lesions on contrast-enhanced brain CT or MRI, especially in the basal ganglia.

 • Typical radiographic appearance + therapeutic response = presumed diagnosis.